 You may also feel that you didn’t receive an invitation to request a review under the Pension Review, but are concerned that you were given unsuitable advice about a personal pension you took out in the period covered by the review.

-We can only look at a complaint about a workplace pension if it’s about the way it’s been administered by a business regulated by the Financial Conduct Authority (FCA), or if it and its investments have been advised upon by an FCA-regulated business.
+We can only look at a complaint about a workplace pension if it’s about the way it’s been administered by a business regulated by the FCA, or if it and its investments have been advised upon by an FCA-regulated business.
 All other complaints about workplace pensions - for example about the way a final salary scheme has been administered or about payments made by that scheme - are dealt with by the Pensions Ombudsman.
 We’ll let you know if that applies to your complaint.

 British Steel Pension Scheme (BSPS)

 In 2017, the Financial Conduct Authority (FCA) became aware of concerns about the financial advice received by members of the BSPS, which was being restructured and prompted many BSPS members to consider if they should transfer out of a Defined Benefit (DB) scheme to a personal pension scheme.

 We have put together some information about what those affected can do, and how we may be able to help.

 You need to talk to the business first so they have the chance to put things right.
 They have to give you their final response within eight weeks for most types of complaints.
 If you’re unhappy with their response, or if they don’t respond, let us know.

 What we look at

 We can look at complaints about advice to not join, opt out of, or transfer a workplace pension scheme in favour of a personal pension plan outside of the Pension Review dates.
 And in practice, although they don’t fall under the terms of the Pension Review as such, we would look at those complaints - and the way any loss should be compensated - in a similar way.